dolbyio-samples/comms-app-web-angular-video-chat/README.md

 # Learn More
 For a deeper dive, we welcome you to review the following:
- - <a href = "https://docs.dolby.io/media-apis/docs/enhance-api-guide"> Media Enhance API </a>
+ - <a href = "https://docs.dolby.io/communications-apis/docs/overview-introduction"> Communications API </a>
- - <a href = "https://docs.dolby.io/media-apis/docs/quick-start-to-enhancing-media"> Getting Started with Enhance API </a>
+ - <a href = "https://docs.dolby.io/communications-apis/docs/getting-started-with-the-javascript-sdk"> Getting Started with Web SDK </a>
- - <a href = "https://docs.dolby.io/media-apis/reference/media-enhance-post"> API Reference </a>
+ - <a href = "https://docs.dolby.io/communications-apis/docs/create-a-basic-audio-conference-application"> More tutorials for Web SDK </a>
- - <a href = "https://dolby.io/search/?_blog_categories=media&_search=android"> How We Produce "The Back Pass" Podcast with Dolby.io Enhance </a>
+ - <a href = "https://dolby.io/blog/building-a-virtual-event-and-webinar-application-with-react-and-dolby-io/"> Building a Virtual Event and Webinar Application with React and Dolby.io </a>
- - <a href = "https://dolby.io/blog/video-transcoding/"> Video Transcoding: Why is it Important in the Modern Video Landscape? </a>
+ - <a href = "https://dolby.io/blog/kickstart-video-calls-for-your-react-web-app-with-uikit/"> Kickstart Video Calls for Your React Web App with UIKit </a>
- - <a href = "https://dolby.io/search/?_blog_categories=media"> Blog Session - Media API </a>
+ - <a href = "https://dolby.io/blog/category/communications/"> Blog Session - Communications API </a>

 # About Dolby.io
 <p>Dolby.io is a new developer platform by Dolby Laboratories using decades of Dolby's sight and sound technology.
 Learn how to integrate APIs for real-time streaming, communications, and media processing solutions.
 You can find the tools, documentation, and sample projects to help you get started.</p>